catdieval/user-workflow-and-user-stories/user-story-9.md

 - [ ] Create a new feature branch "Marker-properties".

-- [ ] In the lib folder create a listOfMarkerProperties.js file.
+- [ ] In the lib folder create a `listOfMarkerProperties.js` file.

-  - [ ] Declare a markerColorArray array, a markerSymbolArray array and a markerSizeArray array.
+  - [ ] Declare a `markerColorArray, a markerSymbolArray and a markerSizeArray` arrays.
-  - [ ] markerColorArray contains the strings for: red, blue, green, yellow, orange, pink, purple, maroon, black, grey.
-  - [ ] markerSymbolArray contains the strings for: filled circle, open circle, filled square, open square, filled diamond, open diamond, cross, x, filled triangle up, open triangle up, filled triangle down, open triangle down.
-  - [ ] markerSizeArray contains: 6, 7, 8, 9, 10, 11.
+  - [ ] `markerColorArray / markerSymbolArray / markerSizeArray` contain the options for the color, the symbol and the size.
+  - [ ] Declare a `completedAllDropDownMenus` function to disable the "Next" button until the user has selected values in all dropdown menus.
 - [ ] Create a `MarkerProperties` component.

-  - [ ] useState for the markerColor / markerSymbol / markerSize variable with initial value set to "" / "" / 0.
+  - [ ] useState for the `markerColor / markerSymbol / markerSize` variable with initial value set to "" / "" / 0.
-  - [ ] useState for the hasSelectedMarkerSize variable with initial value set to false.
-  - [ ] Declare a handleMarkerColorChange / handleMarkerSymbolChange / handleMarkerSizeChange function which declares a choice variable set to event.target.value and if choice is different from "" (if the user selects another option than Select) then sets setMarkerColor / setMarkerSymbol / setMarkerSize to choice and sets setHasSelectedMarkerSize to true.
+  - [ ] Declare a `handleMarkerColorChange / handleMarkerSymbolChange / handleMarkerSizeChange` function which declares a choice variable set to event.target.value.
+  - [ ] Declare a `completedAllDropDownMenus` function to disable the "Next" button until the user has selected values in all dropdown menus.
-  - [ ] Declare a handleMarkerProperties function which displays an alert message with text "You chose the marker properties.".
+  - [ ] Declare a `handleMarkerProperties` function with an alert message.
-  - [ ] Write a handleSubmit function which does event.preventDefault().
+  - [ ] Write a `handleSubmit function` which does event.preventDefault().
-  - [ ] The function returns the Heading component and a form.
+  - [ ] The function returns the `Heading` component and a form.
-  - [ ] The form takes the handleSubmit function as prop to the onSubmit attribute.
+  - [ ] The form takes the `handleSubmit` function as prop to the `onSubmit` attribute.
-  - [ ] Inside the form is nested the Container component, and inside of it, 3 instances of the Paragraph component, 3 instances of the DropDownMenu component and the StyledInputTypeSubmit component.
+  - [ ] Inside the form is nested the `Container` component, and inside of it, 3 instances of the `Paragraph` component, 3 instances of the `DropDownMenu` component and the `StyledInputTypeSubmit` component.
-  - [ ] The Container component has the $centered attribute set to "center".
+  - [ ] The `Container` component has the $centered attribute set to "center".
-  - [ ] The first / second / third render of DropDownMenu has "Marker color" / "Marker symbol" / "Marker size" as prop to the idString attribute and the handleMarkerColorChange / handleMarkerSymbolChange / handleMarkerSizeChange function as prop to the onChange attribute and markerColorArray / markerSymbolArray / markerSizeArray as prop to the arrayOfOptions attribute.
+  - [ ] The first / second / third render of `DropDownMenu` has "Marker color" / "Marker symbol" / "Marker size" as prop to the `idString` attribute and the `handleMarkerColorChange / handleMarkerSymbolChange / handleMarkerSizeChange` function as prop to the `onChange` attribute and `markerColorArray / markerSymbolArray / markerSizeArray` as prop to the arrayOfOptions attribute.
-  - [ ] The StyleInputTypeSubmit component has "Next" as value to the value attribute, the handleMarkerProperties function as value to the onClick attribute and !ihasSelectedMarkerSize as value to the disable attribute.
+  - [ ] The `StyleInputTypeSubmit` component has "Next" as value to the value attribute, the handleMarkerProperties function as value to the `onClick` attribute and and `completedAllDropDownMenus` function as value to the disable attribute.
   - [ ] Use conditional rendering in the return to display the output only if clickedChartType = "line+markers-plot" or if clickedChartType = "scatter-plot" and otherwise display null.

 - [ ] In the index.js file, add the MarkerProperties component (before the Plotting component).